realmagicgreen/magicgreen11ty/src/content/articles/2018-06-09-gringgo-smarter-waste-collection.md

 ---
-name: Gringgo smarter waste collection
+title: Gringgo smarter waste collection
 subtitle: Born in Bali this platform for recycling is tackling the trash problem head on.
-description: In many places around the world, trash is a big problem and recycling is not easy, so people don't recycle.
-Gringgo make it easy.
-Gringgo was initially created as a platform for recycling aimed at local schools.
-Their goals was to make recycling easier, rewarding and fun.
-The concept has evolved and now Gringgo is tackling the trash problem head on.
+description: "In many places around the world, trash is a big problem and recycling is not easy, so people don't recycle.
+Gringgo make it easy. "
+date: 2018-06-09
+published: true
 category: solutions
-tags: Bali environment-friendly eco-friendly initiative Indonesia social-responsibility save-oceans waste
-image: /assets/p/posts/solutions/gringgo-smarter-waste-collection/gringgo-smarter-waste-collection.jpg
+tags: [article, Bali, environment-friendly, eco-friendly, initiative, Indonesia, social-responsibility, save-oceans, waste]
+cover_image: ./images/solutions/gringgo-smarter-waste-collection/gringgo-smarter-waste-collection.jpg
 show_in_home_slideshow: # use 'true' to have it displayed in home slideshow
 home_slideshow_caption: # lowercase, max 12 digits, including spaces
 flag: # new or other...